eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 }
 ```
 ## Modifications
-#### Chnage all values in env files including
+#### Chanage all values in env files including
 * @database_name
 * @database_user
 * @password

 ### As Kanye West said:
-> We're living the future so
-> the present is our past.
+> We're living the future so the present is our past.